The 20 Best Infant Epilepsy with Migrant Focal Crisis Doctors Near Me in Maryland, US

 Offers Telehealth

 Dr. Emily Johnson focuses on the diagnosis and treatment of epilepsy and seizures.
 Dr. Johnson has a clinical interest in women of childbearing age with epilepsy.
 Her research interests also include new-onset, unexplained seizures in older adults.
 Dr. Johnson received her medical degree from Johns Hopkins.
 She trained in Neurology at Harvard - Massachusetts General Hospital/Brigham and Women’s Hospital, and completed training in Epilepsy at Johns Hopkins.
 Dr. Johnson is an Associate Editor for the journal Neurology.
 Dr. Johnson is rated as an Experienced provider by MediFind in the treatment of Infant Epilepsy with Migrant Focal Crisis.
-Her top areas of expertise are Seizures, Epilepsy, Absence Seizure, Thrombectomy, and Endovascular Embolization.
+She is also highly rated in 6 other conditions, according to our data.
+Her clinical expertise encompasses Seizures, Epilepsy, Absence Seizure, Thrombectomy, and Endovascular Embolization.
+Dr. Johnson is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Infant Epilepsy with Migrant Focal Crisis